Apr 25, 2013 in Technology (Transportation & Distribution) | Permalink | Comments (1) | TrackBack (0)

 ...
 Eventually all of the creative ferment of the industrial revolution pays off in a big “whoosh,” but it takes many decades, depending on where you draw the starting line of course.
 A look at the early 19th century is sobering, or should be, for anyone doing fiscal budgeting today.
 But it is also optimistic in terms of the larger picture facing humanity over the longer run.

-6. Futurist Ray Kurzweil is a little too sensationalist for my taste but this vid offers interesting food for thought about nanotechnology and the future sports.
-We will even be able to have meaningful sports competition?
+6. Futurist Ray Kurzweil is a little too sensationalist for my taste, but this vid offers interesting food for thought about nanotechnology and the future of sports.
+Will we even be able to have meaningful sports competitions?

 The recovered wealth - most of it from higher stock prices - has been flowing mainly to richer Americans.
 By contrast, middle class wealth is mostly in the form of home equity, which has risen much less.